gputtley/BDTFakeFactors/README.md

 All of the files and selection used in training are stored in the json_selection folder.
 Currently this is set up for the 4tau only.

+## Variables used
+.txt files of the variables used in the training are stored in the variables folder.

 ## Making Dataframes

 The dataframes are made from the json_selection files and stored in the dataframes folder by running the following command.